 Although the drawings all have a print resolution of 96 PPI by default, the scale is based on a resolution of 72 PPI, since that was (historically) a common printing resolution and was used to scale the drawings at the Railroad Paintshop.
 All scales leading up to the 1:55 series are approximate, and in fact the exact scale of the later 1:55 drawings is 1:53.33.
 The 1:36 and 1:18 series are drawn at 2 and 4 pixels per scale inch respectively, so at a given printing resolution PPI, they are exactly 1:(PPI/2) and 1:(PPI/4) respectively.

 Modest beginnings - 1:880 Series

 My very first train drawings were done by hand, beginning when I was about three years old.
 I continued making these for almost ten years.
 Most consisted of small side views of complete trains, with the locomotives and cars generally less than an inch long.
 Later ones sometimes included over a hundred cars and basic scenery, drawn using several sheets of paper taped together.
 I started (but never finished) a couple of larger hand-drawn attempts.
 My drawings were almost always of CN mixed freights, because they were based entirely on watching trains on what was then one of CN's branch lines (now the St. Lawrence & Atlantic Railroad).

 In late 1998 or early 1999, I started a series of what I called "tiny trains" on the computer in MS Paint.
 These were replicas of the drawings I had done years earlier by hand.
-They were roughly 1.1 pixels per foot, or about 1:880.
+They were roughly 1 pixel per foot, or about 1:880.
 Because they were so small, several entire trains could be done in a few hours.
 Given their tiny size, "accuracy" was limited to representing very basic dimensions and shapes.